-Whether you’re dealing with Earth shattering matters that need your response ASAP, or a nagging family problem, The 4 Ds of Problem Solving are the guidelines you need for getting to the solution.
+Whether you’re dealing with Earth shattering matters that need your response ASAP, or a nagging family problem, The 4 Ds of Problem Solving is the framework you need for getting to the solution.

 - DEFINE your problem.
 Thoroughly consider the situation or issue.
 Don’t assume you know what the problem really is.
 Drill down to the root cause by repeatedly asking yourself or stakeholders for explicit explanations as to why things are done the way they are.
 Then clearly articulate the problem by writing it out.
 Do NOT keep it in your head.
 Write it out.